 Encourage students to make the whole squares and part squares with different symbols or colours, as they count.
 Another common misconception or error in thinking, is students ignore the part squares when finding the area of a shape.
 Point out to students that including the part squares produces a more accurate measure.
 (Pearson, 2007b, p.36)

-The student results of the 2018-2019 Nova Scotia Assessment Mathematics in Grade 6 shows the following data:
+The student results of the Nova Scotia Assessments between 2018-2019 and 2019-2020 in Grade 6 shows the following: